Spring 2021 Courses

 Survey of the major religious traditions of the world.

 RELS 2130 – Introduction to Religious Studies (3 credits).
-Instructors: Dr. Alyson Prude, Dr. Finbarr Curtis, Luke Higgins
+Instructors: Dr. Finbarr Curtis, Dr. Daniel Pioske

 This course hopes to introduce students to ways of thinking creatively and critically about religion.
 Not intended to be a survey of world religions, the course introduces the academic study of religion and religious phenomena through a selective engagement with key concepts in religious studies.

 RELS 3030 – History & Archaeology of the Biblical World (3 credits).
-Instructor: Daniel Pioske
+Instructor: Dr. Daniel Pioske

 While our class will engage a number of biblical texts, the primary intent of this course is to better understand the historical and cultural contexts out of which the biblical writings emerged by focusing on specific archaeological and historical topics throughout the semester, such as (but not limited to) ritual, ethnicity, family and society, gender, and empire.

-RELS 3335– Introduction to the New Testament (3 credits).
-Instructor: Dr. Daniel Pioske
+RELS 3137– Introduction to Christianity (3 credits).
+Instructor: Dr. Finbarr Curtis.

-RELS 4890 – Seminar in Religious Studies (3 credits).
+RELS 4890 – Religious Studies Capstone (3 credits).
 Instructor: Dr. Daniel Pioske

 This is a capstone course and should be one of the final courses students take within the religious studies minor.